March 19, 1998

 * On WHME radio 103.1 FM, available via realaudio through this Notre Dame website.

-The Notre Dame baseball team--picked first in the BIG EAST coaches preseason poll--hits the road for the sixth straight week, as the Irish will open BIG EAST Conference play with a pair of doubleheaders at Providence (March 21) and Connecticut (March 22) ... the games at UConn will be carried by WHME radio and are available via the internet (the games at PC will not be broadcast, due to unavailability of phone lines) ...
+This Week: The Notre Dame baseball team--picked first in the BIG EAST coaches preseason poll--hits the road for the sixth straight week, as the Irish will open BIG EAST Conference play with a pair of doubleheaders at Providence (March 21) and Connecticut (March 22) ... the games at UConn will be carried by WHME radio and are available via the internet (the games at PC will not be broadcast, due to unavailability of phone lines) ...
 Notre Dame went 3-1 during last week's stay in San Antonio, Texas but saw its final three games called off due to the rain ... two games have been added for next week, meaning that the Irish are scheduled to play 11 games in a nine-day stretch (see schedule note below) ...
 Notre Dame has won seven of its last eight, including a championship performance at the Diamond Classic in Evansville, Ind., which featured the state's eight Division I teams (wins over Evansville, Purdue and Indiana)

 IRISH ADJUST SCHEDULE: Notre Dame has made the following schedule adjustments as makeup games for last week's three rainouts: Wednesday, March 25 vs. Indiana Tech (4 PM), Thursday, March 26 vs. Northeastern Illinois (4 PM doubleheader, previously scheduled for one 5 PM game) and April 13 vs. Wisconsin-Milwaukee (4 PM) ... all of the makeup games are scheduled for Frank Eck Stadium ...
 WHME was not scheduled to air the initial Northeastern Illinois game but may broadcast the other two makeup games (TBA).